myrestop/myblog/runflow_first_release.md

 ### Focused Mode

-Focused mode is different from pinned keyword, that can not create a new tab, but the same point is they are both don't be disturbed by other keywords.
+Focused mode is different from pinned keyword, that do not create a new tab, but the same point is they are both don't be disturbed by other keywords.
 Another point is, focused mode usually required developer to do some additional jobs.

-Let's see a commandline example in focused mode.
+Let's see a commandline example in focused mode (triggered by keyword `>`).

 ![commandline](/local/myblog/images/commandline.gif)

 ### Data Security and Synchronization

-Your data is encrypted and stored locally, we do not update your data to any cloud.
+Your data is encrypted and stored locally, we do not upload your data to any clouds.
 So you do not about the issues about data security.

-But if you want to synchronization these data across platforms, it will be a little tedious by our default implementation, see [how to synchronize data](https://myrest.top/guide/myflow/user#/?id=sync-data).
+But if you want to synchronize these data across platforms, it will be a little tedious by our default implementation, see [how to synchronize data](https://myrest.top/guide/myflow/user#/?id=sync-data).

 ### Plugins